 Speed: I thought all the super light tech would make this a chattery mess but the Yes Basic Decade did a great job absorbing chatter with the boots/bindings I was riding it with.
 There is a little going on in the nose/tail but nothing like I thought it would be.

 Uneven Terrain: I could dance around moguls all day with the Yes Basic Decade 155 and it worked really well in the bumps.
 It will buck a bit if you want to hammer over big bumps but it felt like it was absorbing those micro bumps pretty well that you see in the harder groomed runs.
 However late in the season, I discovered how it really fell apart in harder uneven snow.

 Powder: With the slam back inserts the Yes Basic Decade floats like a true all mountain board should.
 Not amazing and a good bump below dedicated powder boards but better than most twins with a centered stance.
 Set all the way back the difference between the nose and tail to the insert is 4.5″ making the setback on board from center of the waist 2.25″ which is a lot.
-If the reference stance width works with your stance then you can get close to 4.5″ back on board with a 22″ inch stance width on a 155 or 22.5″ with a 158.
+If the reference stance width works with your stance then you can get 2.25″ back on board with a 22″ inch stance width on a 155 or 22.5″ with a 158.
 These Slam Back inserts won’t work with mini discs though and only work with the exact stance width with Burton Re:Flex bindings.
 So be careful.

 Buttering: A little more work than the Typo or Basic but I liked the way it felt equal in the tip/tail like the Basic.